Engaging with people who are experiencing or are at risk of experiencing loneliness and isolation.

 Dial-OP Blether Buddies offers friendship through weekly calls provided by our trained and supported volunteers.
-The calls are made Monday to Friday and last around 30 minutes.
-This service is available to those who are looking for some minutes of friendship and have access to a telephone.
+The calls last from 30 minutes to an hour.

-“I look forward to them, sometimes it can be the only person you speak to that day” Dial-OP Blether Buddie service user
+“I look forward to them (telephone calls), sometimes it can be the only person you speak to that day” Dial-OP Blether Buddie service user